 - Protein engineering and antagonist design.

-In particular, our efforts to amass structural and mechanistic insights into the signaling assemblies under study are manifested via experimental work in the spirit of integrative structural biology to address the following:
+In particular, our efforts are fueled via experimental work in the spirit of integrative structural biology towards addressing the following:

-- The architecture, interactions, and assembly principles of cytokine-receptor complexes
+-The architecture, interaction epitopes, and assembly principles of protein-protein complexes.

 07/11/2016 - Researchers led by Savvas Savvides (VIB-UGent) gained surprising insights into how viruses use proteins to inactivate the immune systems of their hosts.